voidstarsec/blog/_posts/2024-5-5-jtag-pifex.md

 With this blog post, we'll introduce the PiFex, a basic companion board for the Raspberry Pi designed to teach users the basics of hardware hacking and embedded protocols.
 We will then demonstrate how to use the PiFex to access a JTAG tap on an undocumented SSD, allowing memory reads and GDB access to the SSD CPU.

-**Note:** The design and software for the PiFex will be open-sourced in the coming months as we continue our final rounds of testing
+**Note:** The design/software for the PiFex will be open-sourced in the coming months as we continue our final rounds of testing

 ## Background Information